Approachability in unknown games: Online learning meets multi-objective optimization: A strategy by regret minimization in blocks

-\paragraph{Trading efficiency for a better rate.} Theorem~\ref{th:main} shows that some set is approachable here, namely, $\cG_{\varphi^\Psi}$: it is thus a B--set in the terminology of~\citet{Spi02}.
+Theorem~\ref{th:main} shows that some set is approachable here, namely, the set $\cG_{\varphi^\Psi}$ defined in~\eqref{eq:cvgal}: it is thus a B--set in the terminology of~\citet{Spi02}, see also~\citet{Hou71} as well as a remark by~\citet{Bla56}.
 Therefore, there exists some (abstract and possibly computationally extremely inefficient) strategy which approaches it at a $1/\sqrt{T}$--rate.
-Indeed, the proof of existence of such a strategy relies on Zorn's lemma (thus, on the axiom of choice) and not on any constructive argument.
+Indeed, the proof of existence of such a strategy does not rely on any constructive argument.

-\paragraph{Links with the strategy of~\citet{BernShim}.} We explain here how our strategy and proof technique compare to the ones described in the mentioned reference.
-The setting is the one of a known game with a known target set $\cC$, which is known to be approachable.
-The latter assumption translates in our more general case into the existence of a response function $\Psi_{\cC}$ such that $\Psi_{\cC}(m) \odot m \in \cC$ for all $m \in K$.
-In that case, one wishes to use the null function $\varphi = 0$ as a target function.
-A straightforward generalization of the arguments of~\citet{BernShim} then corresponds to noting that to get the desired convergence $\dist_p\bigl(\ol{r}_T,\cC\bigr) \to 0$, it suffices to show that there exist vectors $\tm_t$ such that

-of course, this is a weaker statement than trying to force convergence of the quantity~\eqref{eq:impossible} towards~$0$.
-Section~\ref{sec:bernshim} recalls how to prove the convergence~\eqref{eq:bernshim}, which takes place at the optimal $1/\sqrt{T}$--rate.
+Based on all remarks above, we may provide an intuitive interpretation of the $T^{-1/4}$ rate obtained in Theorem~\ref{th:main}, versus the $1/\sqrt{T}$ rate achieved either in our context by the abstract strategy mentioned right above, or associated with Blackwell's original strategy or variations of it as the one by~\citet{BernShim} in the classical case of known games and sets $\cC$ being known to be approachable.
+The interpretation is in terms of the number of significant (costly) computational units $N_{\mbox{ comp}}$ (projections, solutions of convex or linear programs, etc.) to be performed.
+The strategies with the faster rate $1/\sqrt{T}$ perform at least one or two of these units at each round, while our strategy does it only of the order of $\sqrt{T}$ times during $T$ rounds---they are encompassed into the calls to $\Psi$ and take place at times $t = k(k-1)/2+1$ for $k \geq 1$.
+In all these cases, the rate is proportional to $\sqrt{N_{\mbox{ comp}}/T}$.